- Philadelphia Truck Accident Lawyers Look For Liability

 - The company breached that Duty which caused an accident

-- That accident led to the injuries of the victim
+- That the accident led to the injuries of the victim

 - The injuries caused the victim financial losses